FroeMic/TUM-IN-Protein-Prediction-1/lectures/12-introduction-structure.md

 ##### 2.1 Amino Acids

 Proteins are built up out of a chain of amino acids.
 These amino acids are joined into a **linear polypeptide chain**, a protein.
+Each protein is therefore a combination of the **20 different types of amino acids.**

 ![](/assets/Screen Shot 2017-07-01 at 19.54.01.png)